3rr0r51/fa22-cse110-lab4/expose/javascript/part2.md

 6) ERROR: discountedPrice is not defined
 Again, same concept as Q5, discountedPrice is now block-scoped so using it in line 13 is out of scope.

+7) 150.
+This line prints because the variable its calling (finalPrice) is within scope.
+Yes.
+It does have a let declaration, but both the declaration and the print function are withing the same block scope.
+(In this case, it's the function scope).

+8) [ 50, 100, 150 ]   In the end, modifying scope does not affect the function's algorithm and so it behaves exactly like Q4 states.